 Day 2 Agenda

-Final Plan Review and Lunch – During the final plan review, all teams present their plans to the group.
-At the end of each team’s time slot, the team states their risks and impediments, but there is no attempt to resolve them in this short time period.
+- Final plan review and lunch – During this session, all teams present their plans to the group.
+At the end of each team’s time slot, the team states their risks and impediments, but there is no attempt to resolve them in this short timebox.
 If the plan is acceptable to the customers, the team brings their program PI objective sheet and program risk sheet to the front of the room so that all can see the aggregate objectives unfold in real time.

-Program Risks – During planning, teams have identified critical program-level risks and impediments that could affect their ability to meet their objectives.
-These are addressed in a broader management context in front of the whole group.
-One by one, the risks are addressed clearly, honestly, and visibly, and then categorized in the following groups:
+- Program risks – During planning, teams have identified program-level risks and impediments that could impact their ability to meet their objectives.
+These are resolved in a broader management context in front of the whole train.
+One by one, the risks are addressed with honesty and transparency, and then categorized into one of the following categories:

 - Resolved – The teams agree that the issue is no longer a concern.